 Accumulations and distributions of income (hereinafter 'distributions') comprise income for UK tax purposes.
-Except for Unitholders within the charge to corporation tax (as explained below), dividend distributions to UK resident Unitholders carry a tax credit equivalent to 10% of the aggregate of the distribution and the tax credit (i.e. one-ninth of the amount distributed/accumulated).
+Except for unitholders within the charge to corporation tax (as explained below), dividend distributions to UK resident unitholders carry a tax credit equivalent to 10% of the aggregate of the distribution and the tax credit (i.e. one-ninth of the amount distributed/accumulated).

 UK resident individuals and (the trustees of) certain trusts liable to UK income tax will be taxable on the sum of their distributions and associated tax credits but will be entitled to set the tax credits against their UK income tax liability.
 Associated tax credits will satisfy the liability to income tax of basic rate taxpayers.
 Higher rate taxpayers who are individuals will have additional tax to pay, the distributions and associated tax credits being taxed at a special rate of 32.5% with the offset of a 10% tax credit.
-If the total income of a Unitholder who is an individual is less than his/her personal allowances, or if the Unitholder is a non taxpayer, the associated tax credits applicable to dividend distributions cannot be repaid.
-Dividend tax credits in excess of the individual's tax liability are not repaid.
+If the total income of a unitholder who is an individual is less than his/her personal allowances, or if the unitholder is a non-taxpayer, the associated tax credits in excess of the individual's tax liability are not repaid.

-From 6 April 2013, Additional Rate Taxpayers ("ART") are required to pay tax at 37.5% o\n dividend income exceeding £150,000 less tax credits; taxable income over £150,000 will be subject to additional rate tax of 45%.
+From 6 April 2013, Additional Rate Taxpayers ("ART") are required to pay tax at 37.5% on dividend income exceeding £150,000 less tax credits; taxable income over £150,000 will be subject to additional rate tax of 45%.